ghgemmer/Halloween/README.md

 Smart phone app HomeEye, an android camera app, was used to operate the Relohas miniature night vision camera.
 It allowed both live view and recording of video and audio.
 The connection method that worked best to the camera was when the camera was setup as a direct wifi hotspot, so the smart phone wifi connection was set to that hotspot.
-This is an unsecure connection but didn't really matter.
+This is an unsecure connection, however that was not a concern.
 Using a connection where the camera was communicating with my wifi router and thru the internet seemed to have to much lag and delay for live interaction.
 Possibly with really good strength wifi it may have worked better.
 When playing back captured videos on the app it was very flakey (continually repeated the start of the video)